loadedice/Go-scrape/README.md

 ###Todo
 * Make a script to go through each url (the output doesn't always have to be a url as well) in the output file and complete the task again (we need to go deeper!)
 * Come up with more "configs" in examples.
+* Remove duplicate entries if it's a URL.
+* Room for optimisation.
+* Add in warnings when overwriting existing file.